 Understanding ROI of SEO for B2B Companies

-Most founders I talk to treat SEO like a black box.
+Most founders treat SEO like a black box.
 You put money in, wave your hands, and hope leads come out the other side.
-But if you can't measure the return, you can't justify scaling it.
-The math itself is actually simple: take the revenue generated from organic search, subtract the cost of producing that traffic, and divide by the cost.
-The formula looks clean on paper, but it breaks down fast in B2B.
+The math itself is simple: revenue from organic search, subtract what it cost, divide by the cost.
+Clean on paper.
+Breaks down fast in B2B.

 The Basic ROI Formula and Why It Fails for SEO